Walk: Gold star for The Silver Walk

-Route: Start - Castle Tioram - The Silver Walk along coast to path junction at NM 679724 - Lochan na Fola - Bealach Sgairt Dea-uisge - regain shore at NM 663714 - start.
+Route: Car park - Castle Tioram - The Silver Walk along coast to path junction at G.R.
+NM 679724 - Lochan na Fola - Bealach Sgairt Dea-uisge - regain shore at G.R.
+NM 663714 - start

 Terrain: Sandy causeway is submerged at high tide (though probably not for much longer than an hour or so), so keep an eye on the water level when visiting the island.
 The Silver Walk (coastal section) is clear although rough in places.
 Inland return path is boggy, particularly at first.